 static site generator

-Static site generators are programs that take a set of flat text files on disk and transforms them into a set of static html files ready to be served by a standard web server, or some variation of this example.
+A Static site generator or SSG is software that uses a set of text content files typically stored on a server, and transforms them into a set of static HTML files for a website.

 - Long term maintenance advantages

 - Free or cheap static hosting options are available

 - No "moving parts"; nothing to break